shubh2moon-hub/LAN-browser/README.md

 # LAN Browser

-LAN Browser is an Electron-based, LAN-native synchronized browser platform.
+LAN Browser is an Electron desktop browser designed for local-network-first usage, with support for synchronized browsing state between peers on the same LAN.

-## Description
+## Project Description

-This project provides a desktop browser experience with built-in multi-tab navigation, local data storage, and peer sync/discovery features intended for local network collaboration.

-Key capabilities include:
+This repository contains an Electron application that combines a custom browser shell with LAN-oriented collaboration features.
+Instead of acting like a generic wrapper around Chromium, the app is built around browser-level functionality such as tab lifecycle management, local history/bookmarks/download tracking, and peer discovery/synchronization.

+In practical terms, the project aims to make browsing on a shared local network more coordinated by:
-- Custom Electron window and tab management
+- Running as a desktop app with a custom UI and tab system
-- Browsing history, bookmarks, and download tracking
+- Persisting local browsing metadata (history, bookmarks, downloads)
+- Discovering peers on the local network
+- Syncing selected browser events/state across connected peers

+## Core Components

+- **Electron main process (`main.js`)**: window creation, tab/browser view control, shortcuts, downloads interception, and IPC wiring.
+- **Launcher (`start.js`)**: reliably starts Electron in app mode by clearing `ELECTRON_RUN_AS_NODE` before spawn.
+- **Preload bridge (`preload.js`, `view-preload.js`)**: secure communication boundary between renderer and privileged main APIs.
-- LAN discovery and synchronization engine integration
+- **Sync/data modules**: LAN discovery + synchronization engine and local persistence stores (history, bookmarks, downloads).
-- Local start script for launching Electron reliably

 ## Getting Started

 ### Prerequisites

 - Node.js (recommended current LTS)
 - npm